tobeneck/Coevolution_for_CSC/README.md

 # A Coevolution approach for the Multi-objective Circular Supply Chain Problem

-This repository contains the code to generate the data for Paper "A Coevolution approach for the Multi-objective Circular Supply Chain Problem", which can be found [here on IEEE Xplore](https://ieeexplore.ieee.org/document/10195126).
+This repository contains the code to generate the data for Paper "A Coevolution approach for the Multi-objective Circular Supply Chain Problem".
+As the name suggests, a coevolution approach, implemented for the pymoo framwork, is used to solve the Circular Supply Chain (CSC) problem.
+For more information, you can check out the [original work on IEEE Xplore](https://ieeexplore.ieee.org/document/10195126).
+More information aboud the CSC problem can be found [here](https://doi.org/10.1145/3583133.3590742).

 ## Running the Code